dockstore/dockstore-documentation/docs/faq.rst

 In the meantime, parsing of WDL imports in 1.1 remains functional, distribution of workflows via GA4GH TRS, and launching of workflows into platform partners such as `terra.bio <https://terra.bio/>`__ are functional.
 Validation of WDL 1.1 workflows, the tools tab, and the DAG display will be non-functional.

+Currently, a WDL workflow with only versions that are entirely WDL 1.1 cannot be published.
+A WDL workflow that has previous valid versions that are draft-2 or WDL 1.0 and has current versions that are WDL 1.1 can be published.
+We are working to remove this restriction as a workaround.

 :ref:`(back to top) <topFAQ>`